Your personal data – what is it?

 - Where they are relevant to the services provided by DALC, or where you provide them to us, we may process information such as gender, age, marital status, nationality, education/work history, academic/professional qualifications, hobbies, family composition, and dependants;

-- Where you pay for services (such as a training course, purchase of books, or DALC membership) or we pay you (such as expense payments) financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers;
+- Where you pay for services (such as a training course, purchase of publications, or DALC membership) or we pay you (such as expense payments) financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers;

 - Where individuals are elected to the Board of Directors we will process the necessary personal data to register them with Companies House or to meet any other legal requirements;